Table of Contents

 What Is Property Flipping?

 None of the above activities is prohibited.
 But when a property is sold for a large profit soon after being acquired, it could potentially signal illegal activity.
 Illegal property flipping is where the investor sells the property at an artificially inflated price, usually through collusion with the appraiser.
-Overvalued properties can be a problem for legitimate buyers as well as mortgage lenders, including with FHA loans.
-Hence the flip rule the FHA has created to protect borrowers.
+Overvalued properties can be a problem for legitimate buyers as well as mortgage lenders.
+The FHA created the flip rule to protect borrowers who take out FHA loans.

 Reasons for FHA Flipping Rules